 Everybody eats.

-of the Harvest should figure prominently in the Feasting.
-The important thing to remember is
+Harvest should figure prominently in the Feasting.
+The important thing

 Feast.